-The TOE supports configurable device filtration (CDF).
-This function is restricted to the authorized administrator and allows the TOE to be configured to accept or reject specific USB devices using CDF whitelist and blacklist parameters.
-Additionally, the TOE provides security management functions to configure the keyboard/mouse device filtration, Reset to Factory Default and to change the administrator password.
+The management functions are restricted to the authorized administrator and allow the TOE to be configured to reject specific USB keyboard/mouse devices using CDF blacklist parameters.
+Additionally, the TOE provides security management functions to Reset to Factory Default and to change the administrator password.